 The human imagination has found the divine in most animate objects and creatures.
 Birds are one of them.
 Whether in Asian, Aztec or Hellenic myths and folklore, birds have consistently been mentioned and regarded as divine entities.
 In Indian, Greek, Mayan, Aztec, Egyptian, Native American and many other mythologies, birds have found mention as very powerful Gods or helpful divine beings who have consistently assisted mankind.

-The Heron is regarded as the original Phoenix and is regarded as the symbol of rebirth and sun.
-It is also associated closely with the Sun City or Heliopolis.
-This bird is also the Soul/depiction or Ba of Osiris as well as Ra – two important Egyptian gods.
+- The Heron is regarded as the original Phoenix and is regarded as the symbol of rebirth and sun.
+It is also associated closely with Sun City or Heliopolis.
+This bird is also the Soul/depiction of Ba of Osiris as well as Ra – two important Egyptian gods.